Riverbank, California: History

 In the 1850s, the Riverbank area was known as Burneyville.
 Major James Burney, sheriff of Mariposa, established the Burneyville Ferry over the Stanislaus River at the site of the modern bridge in Riverbank.

+In 2026, a proposed to annex 1,500 acres was opposed by many residents.

 Geography

 According to the United States Census Bureau, the city has a total area of 12.3 km2, of which, 12.2 km2 of it is land and 0.7 km2 of it (0.56%) is water.
 Riverbank also includes a park called Jacob Myers.
 Jacob Myers Park is the largest park in Riverbank, California.
 It includes public access to the Stanislaus River.